netspractice/network-science/README.md

-# Practical Assignments for the Network Science Course
+# Practical Assignments for Network Science

 This repository contains practical assignments for courses "Network Science" and "Structural Analysis and Visualization of Networks" at HSE university.
 All assignments are presented as Jupyter notebooks, that can be done by writing code instead of the line
 ```